-Most cramps will go away on their own within a few seconds to minutes.
-Stretching or massaging the muscle will help it relax.
+Most cramps will go away on their own within a minutes.
+Massaging or gently stretching the muscle will help it relax.
 Heat is soothing to tense muscles.
 Apply a heating pad or warm wet washcloth to help loosen up the muscle.

 For more information on muscle cramps, check out "Healing Leg Pain" a Special Health Report from Harvard Medical School.